Mioara JoldesLAAS-CNRS 7 Avenue du Colonel Roche, 31077 Toulouse, Cedex 4 France phone:(+33) (0)5 61 33 69 26 email: joldes AT laas DOT fr

 of accuracy, speed, reliability of software, etc.) of the arithmetic available on computers.
 Check the 2nd edition of Handbook of Floating-Point Arithmetic, Birkhäuser (2018) [B1], coordinated by Jean-Michel Muller.
 Some results:

 Efficient and reliable implementation and evaluation of elementary functions: with D. Arzelier and F. Bréhard, we presented at Arith (2019) an exchange algorithm for evaluation and approximation error-optimized polynomials [C3].
-With B. Pasca, we will present at ASAP 2020 an efficient FP implementation of the Probit function on FPGAs [C1].
+With B. Pasca, we received the Best Paper Award at ASAP 2020, for an efficient FP implementation of the Probit function on FPGAs [C1].

 Error analysis of numerical routines: